-An important contribution of our model relative to existing work is that we distinguish between a bank's contribution to the risk of aggregate deleveraging ("systemicness"), and a bank's sensitivity to deleveraging by other banks ("indirect vulnerability").
+An important feature of our model relative to existing work is that it distinguishes between a bank's contribution to the risk of aggregate deleveraging ("systemicness"), and a bank's sensitivity to deleveraging by other banks ("indirect vulnerability").
 Adrian and Brunnermeier (2010) define and estimate the "CoVaR" of institution n as the Value at Risk of the whole financial sector conditional on bank n being in distress.
-In our model, "systemicness" S(n) is the equivalent of their

-CoVaR measure; the main difference is that, while CoVaR is estimated using comovement in stock returns, we put some structure on the propagation mechanism, which could result in patterns of return comovement that differ from that observed during ordinary times.
+In our model, "systemicness" S(n) is the equivalent of their CoVaR measure; the main difference is that, while CoVaR is estimated using comovement in stock returns, we put structure on the propagation mechanism, which could result in patterns of return comovement that differ from that observed during ordinary times.
 On the other hand, Acharya et al. (2010) propose a measure closer to "indirect vulnerability" IV(n).
 For each bank, they estimate average returns during the 5% worst days of market conditions.
-They combine this estimate with bank leverage to compute the "marginal expected shortfall (MES)," which captures the extent to which an institution must raise capital when faced with adverse market conditions.
-Finally, Billio, Getmansky, Lo, and Pelizzon (2010) measure systemic risk using bilateral time-series dependencies between firms (see also Diebold and Yilmaz, 2011): Our cross-bank indirect vulnerability measure IV(n,m) provide a possible foundation for some of these connections.
+They combine this estimate with bank leverage to compute the "marginal expected shortfall (MES)," which captures how much capital a bank must raise when faced with adverse market conditions.
+Finally, Billio, Getmansky, Lo, and Pelizzon (2010) measure systemic risk using bilateral time-series dependencies between firms (see also Diebold and Yilmaz, 2011): Our cross-bank indirect vulnerability measure IV(n,m)provide a possible foundation for some of these connections.